“[Markus] has impeccable credentials and judgment. He is truly exceptional.”

 Fraud*

-Prevent, detect, investigate, and remediate fraud against companies of all sizes and in all geographies.
+Prevent, detect, investigate and remediate fraud against companies of all sizes and in all geographies.
+Investigate allegations of company-internal fraud, as well as situations where clients were allegedly defrauded.
+Handle criminal referrals, defense and related commercial litigation.

 Healthcare*

-Conducted investigations into suspected healthcare fraud by individuals and organizations as a prosecutor, and regularly represent individuals and organizations in healthcare investigations in private practice.
+Conducted health care fraud investigations involving individuals and organizations as a prosecutor and regularly represent individuals and organizations in healthcare investigations in private practice.

-Engaged by the University of Colorado to conduct an internal review relating to former student and "Colorado theater shooter" James Holmes and by Ohio State University to investigate allegations of sexual abuse by former team physician Richard Strauss.
+Engaged by the University of Colorado to conduct the landmark internal review relating to former student and "Colorado theater shooter" James Holmes and by Ohio State University to investigate allegations of sexual abuse by former team physician Richard Strauss.

-Successfully represented prominent Rocky Mountains businessman in insider trading case brought by the DOJ.
+Successfully represented prominent CEO in insider trading case brought by the DOJ.

 Represented a major university faculty chair during a US Department of Homeland Security investigation into possible FCPA and OFAC violations.

-Provided counsel and represent clients in multiple major global products liability litigation matters and achieved $6 million jury verdict in landmark Miami jury trial against a Fortune 20 company.
+Provide counsel and represent clients in multiple major global products liability litigation matters and achieved eight-figure jury verdict in landmark Miami jury trial against a Fortune 20 company.

 On behalf of a Fortune 50 company, persuaded court to deny TRO lodged against employees (and obtained attorney's fees).